Volvo XC90 Recharge hybrid review

 The dashboard is dominated by a central touchscreen that controls everything from the multi-zone climate control to the sat nav, stereo and various settings.
 If you’re very technologically minded, you’ll love the tablet-like interface – but if not, it might take some time to get used to.
 It’s joined by another screen that replaces traditional dials behind the steering wheel.
 This is easy to read and can display all manner of information, including sat-nav directions.
 DAB radio, Apple CarPlay and Android Auto connectivity and a great 10-speaker stereo come as standard.

-Provided you don’t work the engine too hard, it’s remarkably quiet in the XC90 T8’s interior, which when combined with the comfortable and extensively adjustable seats, ‘CleanZone’ air quality control system and a soft, controlled ride, makes it a very nice car to travel in.
-If you specify the optional air suspension (standard on the Inscription Pro model), things only get more pleasant.
+Provided you don’t work the engine too hard, it’s remarkably quiet in the XC90 Recharge’s interior, which when combined with the comfortable and extensively adjustable seats, ‘CleanZone’ air quality control system and a soft, controlled ride, makes it a very nice car to travel in.
+If you specify the optional air suspension (standard on the Inscription Pro and R-Design Pro models), things only get more pleasant.

-Standard equipment is excellent on the T8, regardless of which trim level you choose.
-The hybrid can be had in standard Momentum, sportier R-Design and luxurious Inscription trims, along with ‘Pro’ versions of each that add some extra kit.
-Every n ‘basic’ Momentum is fairly luxurious, with 19-inch alloys, XC90 Recharge T8 comes with full LED headlights, front and rear parking sensors, a powered tailgate and full leather trim, among other appealing features.
+Standard equipment is excellent on the Recharge, regardless of which trim level you choose.
+The hybrid can be had in Inscription Expression (replacing entry-level Momentum), sportier R-Design and luxurious Inscription trims, along with ‘Pro’ versions of the latter two that get some extra kit.
+Even the cheapest is fairly luxurious, with 19-inch alloys, full LED headlights, front and rear parking sensors and a reversing camera, a powered tailgate and full leather trim, among other appealing features.

-R-Design adds sportier styling, including 20-inch alloys and sharper exterior styling, along with the largest 12-inch driver’s display.
+R-Design adds sportier touches inside and out, including 20-inch alloys and sharper exterior styling.
 Inscription brings similar equipment to R-Design, but with a more luxurious focus.
-The top-of-the-range Inscription Pro comes laden with kit, including Volvo’s clever air suspension.
+The top-of-the-range Inscription Pro comes laden with kit, including massaging front seats and adaptive headlights.